Car Insurance During Military Deployment: How to Reduce Costs While Deployed

 On-base vehicle storage Proof of current insurance required Maintain at least comprehensive

 The safest approach in most states is to file an Affidavit of Non-Use with your DMV before deploying.
 This legally declares your vehicle is off the road, which in many states removes the liability insurance requirement.
 Contact your state's DMV or base legal assistance office to confirm requirements specific to your state.
+Reinstate insurance and DMV proof immediately upon return — driving without active coverage, even briefly, can trigger serious legal and financial penalties.
+You can also review car insurance for winter storage for additional insight on how other drivers handle similar stored-vehicle situations.

 SOFA: Insurance for Overseas Deployments

-If you're deploying overseas and plan to drive a personal vehicle, the Status of Forces Agreement (SOFA) is critical.
+If you're deploying overseas and plan to drive a vehicle, the Status of Forces Agreement (SOFA) is critical.
 SOFAs are legal agreements between the U.S. and host nations that define the rights and responsibilities of stationed military personnel — including driving privileges.

 Overseas Driving: Verify With Your JAG Office